-The program in applied social psychology provides a comprehensive and thorough grounding in social psychology.
-Small interactive seminar-style classes survey the foundations of social psychological theory and contemporary research, and explore the core areas of attitudes, interpersonal processes, and group processes and intergroup relations.
+The program in basic and applied social psychology provides a comprehensive and thorough grounding in social psychology.
+Small interactive seminar-style classes survey the foundations of social psychological theory and contemporary research, and explore the core areas of attitudes and persuasion, group processes and intergroup relations, interpersonal processes, and motivation, affect and cognition.
 These classes are supplemented by electives that focus on specific topics in social psychology.
 The program emphasizes the development of methodological and statistical skills early on, which quickly positions students to excel as researchers.

 Research is a core activity of our social psychology faculty and students, much of it organized around faculty labs and faculty-led or mentored research groups.
 The emphasis is on basic, translational and applied theory and research, and their reciprocal relationship.
 Research activity is diverse – embracing attitudes, persuasion and social change; self, identity, culture, and community; group processes and intergroup relations; pro-social behavior; and interpersonal and close relationships.